jycho5758/jycho5758.github.io/_pages/research.md

 author_profile: true
 ---

-My research uses computational chemistry to understand the **thermodynamic and kinetic properties of materials for energy storage**, with an emphasis on solid-state battery materials.
-I develop and apply accelerated atomistic simulation methods to reach length and time scales beyond conventional molecular dynamics, and I work closely with experimental collaborators so that theoretical predictions can be tested directly.
+My research uses computational methods to investigate the **thermodynamic and kinetic properties of solid-state materials**, including materials for all solid-state batteries.
+I develop and apply accelerated atomistic simulation methods to access length and time scales beyond those achievable with conventional molecular dynamics.
+I also work closely with experimental collaborators to enable direct testing of theoretical predictions.

 Accelerated dynamics & sampling methods
 ======